MicrosoftDocs/cpp-docs/docs/atl/reference/caccesstoken-class.md

 ## Remarks
  An [access token](http://msdn.microsoft.com/library/windows/desktop/aa374909) is an object that describes the security context of a process or thread and is allocated to each user logged onto a Windows NT or Windows 2000 system.

- For an introduction to the access control model in Windows, see [Access Control](http://msdn.microsoft.com/library/windows/desktop/aa374860) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For an introduction to the access control model in Windows, see [Access Control](http://msdn.microsoft.com/library/windows/desktop/aa374860) in the Windows SDK.

 ## Requirements
  **Header:** atlsecurity.h